Fashion Design School in Miami, FL with Degree Program Overviews

 Miami Schools Offering Degrees in Fashion Design

 Students interested in studying fashion design in Miami have a couple options.
 This article looks at two schools, one just six minutes from downtown and the other about 35 minutes away.
 Both offer undergraduate programs in fashion design.
-Following information about these institutions and their programs is a table of facts about each school, such as size, tuition and the graduation rate.
-At the end of the article is a listing of other Miami-area schools that offer relevant programs.
+You'll also find a table of facts about each school, such as size, tuition and the graduation rate.
+Following information about these institutions and their programs is a listing of other Miami-area schools that offer relevant programs.

 - The Art Institute - Miami International University of Art & Design is than two miles from downtown Miami and offers associate and baccalaureate degrees in fashion design.